grafana/grafana/docs/sources/features/datasources/graphite.md

 ### Query variable

 The query you specify in the query field should be a metric find type of query.
-For example a query like `prod.servers.*` will fill the variable with all possible values that exists in the wildcard position.
+For example, a query like `prod.servers.*` will fill the variable with all possible values that exist in the wildcard position.

 You can also create nested variables that use other variables in their definition.
 For example `apps.$app.servers.*` uses the variable `$app` in its query definition.